morris/nito/README.md

 - Set CSS styles on `$set` softly
 - Properties not present in map are not touched
+- Function values are computed using each node as `this`
 - Returns `$set`

 ```js